processone/rtb/README.md

 Here 1000 is the total amount of users (must match `capacity` parameter of the configuration file).

-Follow the hint provided by the script to set up `passwd` file in Mosquitto configuration.
+Follow the hint provided by the utility to set up `passwd` file in Mosquitto configuration.

 Note that `--username` and `--password` arguments must match those defined